apache/druid-website-src/druid-powered.md

 [Nodex](https://www.nodex.co.uk) uses Druid in its real time analytics pipeline to deliver insights and analytics across a wide range of recruitment CRM software, Job boards and recruitment career portals.
 We ingest large amounts of data and needed something capable of real time metrics to offer KPI's to our clients to allow them to make better business decisions based on actual usage data.

+## Noon

+At Noon – The Social Learning Platform, on a daily basis we process close to 100M audio and sketch samples from more than 80K students to help measure the voice and sketch quality of our online classrooms.
+We built a real time analytics platform on Apache Druid and Apache Flink to provide realtime feedback on classroom quality & engagement metrics.

 ## NTT Com

 * [Kappa architecture at NTT Com: Building a streaming analytics stack with Druid and Kafka](https://imply.io/post/kappa-architecture-at-ntt)